ponylang/ponylang-website/content/blog/myfirstpony-kh.md

 let _players: MapIs[TCPConnection, Player]
 ```

+Here `let` indicates that I'm leaving the value un-initialized, but that the constructor is _required_ to initialize that value.
+(Remember there are no nulls in Pony).

 Tags can be compared with the `is` keyword.
 This means that every instance of every actor in the system can be compared for equality, _regardless of the alias holding that reference_.
 Again, _this is huge_.
-As someone who lost many hair follicles working with Akka, I love this.
+As someone who lost many hair follicles working with Akka, I love this behavior.

 `MapIs` (thanks to the folks on the IRC channel for this tip) lets me _directly_ map `TCPConnection`s (they are actors!) to players (also actors).
 You can think of the `_players` variable as a tag-to-tag mapping.
 Tags are the least burdensome of things to reference and send.

-So now when I get a notification that text came in from a particular connection, my connection manager knows how to dispatch that text to a player for input parsing:
+So now when I get a notification that text came in from a particular connection, my connection manager knows how to dispatch that text to a player actor for input parsing:

 ```pony
 be cmdreceived(conn: TCPConnection, cmd: String) =>